pyrylss/Visual-Question-Answering/README.md

 ---

 ## Finetuning and Example Selection
-To finetune BEiT-3 for in-context example selection run the following commands:
+If you want to finetune BEiT-3 for in-context example selection yourself, instead of using the provided examples in `beit3_examples/ok_vqa/examples.json`, run the following commands:
 ```bash
 bash scripts/finetune.sh \
     --task ok --version finetune_beit_ok --gpu 0 \